Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Barnstable, Massachusetts Ranked
+Top Grease Trap Cleaning Companies in Barnstable, Massachusetts Ranked

 For any restaurant, café, or food service establishment in Barnstable, managing fats, oils, and grease (FOG) is not just a matter of kitchen maintenance-it's a strict regulatory requirement.
 The Town of Barnstable enforces specific and rigorous codes for grease interceptor installation, capacity, and servicing to protect the local wastewater infrastructure and environment.
 Non-compliance can lead to severe penalties, including fines and permit suspension.
 This guide details the essential regulations and best practices for effective grease management, ensuring your business operates smoothly and avoids costly violations.